davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/search/index.md

 List<UiLabel> results = new ArrayList<UiLabel>();

     do {
-        //we need a new service ticket for each call since we're asking for a new page each time String ticket = ticketClient.getSingleUseTicket(tgt);
+        //you'll need a new service ticket for each page of your call.
+Here is an example.
+	String ticket = utsSecurityService.getProxyTicket(tgt,"http://umlsks.nlm.nih.gov");
 	myPsf.setPageNum(pageNum);
 	results = utsFinderService.findConcepts(ticket, "2015AB", "atom", "aglossia", "words", myPsf);